Consider some of these issues about above ground pool deck designs as you embark on your backyard deck.

 Every deck and backyard is different but each project should be

-performs a function and but is designed to work with the home and
+performs a function and is designed to work with the home and

 The Homeowner's Design Wishes

-In addition the backyard faced north, reducing sun exposure and the
+Their backyard faced north which reduced sun exposure and the

 lot sloped upwards in the back and on the east side to the neighbors.

 The clients and I decided to locate the hot